algorand/indexer/cmd/import-validator/README.md

 # Import validation tool

-The import validator tool imports blocks into indexer database and algod's sqlite database in lockstep and checks that the modified accounts are the same in the two databases.
+The import validator tool imports blocks into indexer database and algod's sqlite database in lockstep and checks that the modified accounts and resources are the same in the two databases.
 It lets us detect the first round where an accounting discrepancy occurs and it prints out the difference before crashing.

 There is a small limitation, however.
-The set of modified accounts is computed using the sqlite database.
+The list of modified address and resources is computed using the sqlite database.
-Thus, if indexer's accounting were to modify a superset of those accounts, this tool would not detect it.
+Thus, if indexer's accounting were to modify a superset of that data, this tool would not detect it.
 This, however, should be unlikely.